DIY Wood Spice Shelf

 It’s easy to build and the perfect way to organize all of your spices.
 It has three shelves and antique-inspired curved details.

-The free plan includes all of the measurements, detailed instructions, and two templates to layout the curved details.
+The plan includes all of the measurements, detailed instructions, and two templates to layout the curved details.

 You may also enjoy this DIY Spice Cabinet and this DIY tiered spice rack.